UTStarcom (NASDAQ:UTSI) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of UTStarcom (NASDAQ:UTSI – Free Report) in a research report report published on Saturday morning.
-The brokerage issued a sell rating on the Wireless communications provider’s stock.
+StockNews.com began coverage on shares of UTStarcom (NASDAQ:UTSI – Free Report) in a research report report published on Saturday morning.
+The firm issued a sell rating on the Wireless communications provider’s stock.

-A hedge fund recently raised its stake in UTStarcom stock.
+An institutional investor recently raised its position in UTStarcom stock.
 Susquehanna International Group LLP raised its stake in shares of UTStarcom Holdings Corp.
-(NASDAQ:UTSI – Free Report) by 24.3% in the first quarter, according to its most recent 13F filing with the SEC.
-The fund owned 15,061 shares of the Wireless communications provider’s stock after buying an additional 2,948 shares during the period.
-Susquehanna International Group LLP owned about 0.16% of UTStarcom worth $61,000 at the end of the most recent quarter.
-2.29% of the stock is currently owned by hedge funds and other institutional investors.
+(NASDAQ:UTSI – Free Report) by 24.3% in the first quarter, according to its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 15,061 shares of the Wireless communications provider’s stock after buying an additional 2,948 shares during the quarter.
+Susquehanna International Group LLP owned about 0.16% of UTStarcom worth $61,000 at the end of the most recent reporting period.
+2.29% of the stock is owned by institutional investors.

 UTStarcom Company Profile